zayedaljaberi/honeypot_fakecms/README.md

 - Never put your admin page on links like /admin , /wp-admin, /login..etc
 - Try to hide your admin portal page into several folders and different names
 - Take advantages of the .htaccess file for security.
 [Download PDF](https://goo.gl/JqZywC)
+- Get vaild SSL certificate for your website.

 ### Analytics| in 5 days we had more than 450+ ip